kkdey/CountClust/README.md

 ## Application of CountClust

-We load the single cell RNA-seq data due to Deng et al 2014, check the paper [here](http://www.ncbi.nlm.nih.gov/pubmed/24408435).
+We load the single cell RNA-seq data due to [Deng et al 2014](http://www.ncbi.nlm.nih.gov/pubmed/24408435).
 The data contains RNA-seq read counts for single cells at different stages of mouse embryo development (from zygote to blastocyst).

 ```
 library(singleCellRNASeqMouseDeng2014)